tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

     ![Packet capture is selected and highlighted on the left under Network Diagnostic Tools, and + Add is highlighted at the top right.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image69.png "Add a packet capture")

+7. Select your subscription

+8. Select your resource group

-7. For the target virtual machine, ensure that **db-1** is selected.
+9. For the target virtual machine, ensure that **db-1** is selected.

-8. For the capture name, enter **databasetraffic**.
+10. For the capture name, enter **databasetraffic**.

-9. Notice the ability to save the capture file to the local machine or an Azure storage account.
+11. Notice the ability to save the capture file to the local machine or an Azure storage account.
 Ensure that the resource group storage account is selected.
 If you check your resource group, the storage account is prefixed with **"diagstor"**.

     ![In this screenshot, databasetraffic is entered in the Packet capture name box, and the Storage account check box is selected.](media/2020-01-12-12-24-05.png "Dialog box screenshot")

-10. For the values, enter the following:
+12. For the values, enter the following:

     - Maximum bytes per packet: 0
     - Maximum bytes per session: 1073741824
     - Time limit: 600

-11. Select **OK**.
+13. Select **OK**.

 ### Task 6: Execute a port scan